DCVNet: Dilated Cost Volume Networks for Fast Optical Flow

 \subsection{Main Results}

-\textbf{Optical flow results.} Quantitative results on the MPI Sintel benchmark dataset of different neural network-based approaches are summarized in Table~\ref{tab:flow_sintel}.
+\textbf{Optical flow results.} Quantitative results on the MPI Sintel and KITTI benchmark datasets of different neural network-based approaches are summarized in Table~\ref{tab:flow_sintel} and Table~\ref{tab:flow_kitti}, respectively.
 We can see that our approach compares favorably to other approaches before and after fine-tuning.
 Specifically, on the more photo-realistic final pass with factors such as lighting condition changes, shadow effects, motion blur, etc, our proposed model, DCVNet, achieves on-par end-point-error (EPE) with state-of-the-art approaches like DICL~\cite{wang2020displacement} and RAFT~\cite{teed2020raft}.
-Similarly, on the KITTI2012 and KITTI2015, before and after fine-tuning, our approach achieves comparable EPE and F1 scores to existing approaches.
-Particularly, our model significantly outperforms Devon~\cite{lu2020devon}, which uses dilated cost volumes as a replacement of the warping module in a sequential cost-to-fine optical flow model.
-At the same time, our approach runs much faster during the inference stage and has less model parameters, which we discuss later.
+Particularly, our model outperforms Devon~\cite{lu2020devon}, which uses dilated cost volumes as a replacement of the warping module in a sequential cost-to-fine optical flow model.

 We show some visual results of estimated optical flow from different approaches in Fig.~\ref{fig:vis_flow}.
 We can see that our approach DCVNet can capture the motion of challenging scenes, leading to visually appealing results akin to others.
 Particularly, for the bamboo images, our approach produces sharper motion boundaries and smoother motion estimates in the background compared to both PWCNet~\cite{sun2018pwc} and VCN~\cite{yang2019volumetric}.
 We refer readers to the supplementary materials for more visual results.